RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 GOODWIN, Circuit Judge

 This case involves a promotional "fame and fortune" dispute.
 In running a particular advertisement without Vanna White's permission, defendants Samsung Electronics America, Inc. (Samsung) and David Deutsch Associates, Inc. (Deutsch) attempted to capitalize on White's fame to enhance their fortune.
 White sued, alleging infringement of various intellectual property rights, but the district court granted summary judgment in favor of the defendants.
 We affirm in part, reverse in part, and remand.

 Plaintiff Vanna White is the hostess of "Wheel of Fortune," one of the most popular game shows in television history.
 An estimated forty million people watch the program daily.
 Capitalizing on the fame which her participation in the show has bestowed on her, White markets her identity to various advertisers.

 The dispute in this case arose out of a series of advertisements prepared for Samsung by Deutsch.
 The series ran in at least half a dozen publications with widespread, and in some cases national, circulation.
 Each of the advertisements in the series followed the same theme.
 Each depicted a current item from popular culture and a Samsung electronic product.
 Each was set in the twenty-first century and conveyed the message that the Samsung product would still be in use by that time.
 By hypothesizing outrageous future outcomes for the cultural items, the ads created humorous effects.
-For example, one lampooned current popular notions of an unhealthy diet by depicting a raw steak with the caption: "Revealed to be health food.
+For example, one lampooned current popular notions of an unhealthy diet by depicting a raw steak with the caption:
+"Revealed to be health food.
 2010 A.D."
-Another depicted irreverent "news"-show host Morton Downey Jr. in front of an American flag with the
+Another depicted irreverent "news"-show host Morton Downey Jr. in front of an American flag with the caption:
-caption: "Presidential candidate.
+"Presidential candidate.
 2008 A.D."

 The advertisement which prompted the current dispute was for Samsung videocassette recorders (VCRs).
 The ad depicted a robot, dressed in a wig, gown, and jewelry which Deutsch consciously selected to resemble White's hair and dress.
 The robot was posed next to a game board which is instantly recognizable as the Wheel of Fortune game show set, in a stance for which White is famous.
-The caption of the ad read: "Longest-running game show.
+The caption of the ad read:
+"Longest-running game show.
 2012 A.D."
 Defendants referred to the ad as the "Vanna White" ad.
 Unlike the other celebrities used in the campaign, White neither consented to the ads nor was she paid.

-Following the circulation of the robot ad, White sued Samsung and Deutsch in federal district court under: (1) California Civil Code § 3344; (2) the California common law right of publicity; and (3) § 43(a) of the Lanham Act, 15 U.S.C. § 1125(a).
+Following the circulation of the robot ad,
+White sued Samsung and Deutsch in federal district court under:
+(1) California Civil Code § 3344;
+(2) the California common law right of publicity; and (3) § 43(a) of the Lanham Act, 15 U.S.C. § 1125(a).
 The district court granted summary judgment  against White on each of her claims.
 White now appeals.

 #### I. *Section 3344*

-White first argues that the district court erred in rejecting her claim under section 3344.
-Section 3344(a) provides, in pertinent part, that "[a]ny person who knowingly uses another's name, voice, signature, photograph, or likeness, in any manner, ... for purposes of advertising or selling, ... without such person's prior consent ... shall be liable for any damages sustained by the person or persons injured as a result thereof."
+White first argues
+that the district court erred in rejecting her claim under section 3344.
+Section 3344(a) provides, in pertinent part, that "[a]ny person who knowingly uses another's name, voice, signature, photograph, or likeness, in any manner &hellip; for purposes of advertising or selling &hellip; without such person's prior consent &hellip; shall be liable for any damages sustained by the person or persons injured as a result thereof."

 White argues that the Samsung advertisement used her "likeness" in contravention of section 3344.
 In [*Midler v.
 Ford Motor Co.* (9th Cir.1988),](http://scholar.google.com/scholar_case?case=6021003493814451958) this court rejected Bette Midler's section 3344 claim concerning a Ford television commercial in which a Midler "sound-alike" sang a song which Midler had made famous.
-In rejecting Midler's claim, this court noted that "[t]he defendants did not use Midler's name or anything else whose use is prohibited by the statute.
+In rejecting Midler's claim,
+this court noted that
+"[t]he defendants did not use Midler's name or anything else whose use is prohibited by the statute.
 The voice they used was [another person's], not hers.
 The term 'likeness' refers to a visual image not a vocal imitation." *Id.* at 463.

-In this case, Samsung and Deutsch used a robot with mechanical features, and not, for example, a manikin molded to White's precise features.
+In this case,
+Samsung and Deutsch used a robot with mechanical features, and not, for example, a manikin molded to White's precise features.
 Without deciding for all purposes when a caricature or impressionistic resemblance might become a "likeness," we agree with the district court that the robot at issue here was not White's "likeness" within the meaning of section 3344.
 Accordingly, we affirm the court's dismissal of White's section 3344 claim.

 #### II. *Right of Publicity*

-White next argues that the district court erred in granting summary judgment to defendants on White's common law right of publicity claim.
+White next argues
+that the district court erred
+in granting summary judgment to defendants on White's common law right of publicity claim.
 In [*Eastwood v.
-Superior Court,* (1983),](http://scholar.google.com/scholar_case?case=9454760463773890610) the California court of appeal stated that the common law right of publicity cause of action "may be pleaded by alleging:
+Superior Court,* (1983),](http://scholar.google.com/scholar_case?case=9454760463773890610) the California court of appeal stated that the common law right of publicity cause of action may be pleaded by alleging:

 1. the defendant's use of the plaintiff's identity;
 2. the appropriation of plaintiff's name or likeness to defendant's advantage, commercially or otherwise;
 3. lack of consent; and
-4. resulting injury."
+4. resulting injury.

-*Id.* at 417.&&hellip;; The district court dismissed White's claim for failure to satisfy *Eastwood's* second prong, reasoning that defendants had not appropriated White's "name or likeness" with their robot ad.
+The district court dismissed White's claim for failure to satisfy *Eastwood's* second prong, reasoning that defendants had not appropriated White's "name or likeness" with their robot ad.
 We agree that the robot ad did not make use of White's name or likeness.
 However, the common law right of publicity is not so confined.

-The *Eastwood* court did not hold that the right of publicity cause of action could be pleaded only by alleging an appropriation of name or likeness. *Eastwood* involved an unauthorized use of photographs of Clint Eastwood and of his name.
+The *Eastwood* court did not hold that the right of publicity cause of action could be pleaded only by alleging an appropriation of name or likeness.
+*Eastwood* involved an unauthorized use of photographs of Clint Eastwood and of his name.
 Accordingly, the *Eastwood* court had no occasion to consider the extent beyond the use of name or likeness to which the right of publicity reaches.
 That court held only that the right of publicity cause of action "may be" pleaded by alleging, *inter alia,* appropriation of name or likeness, not that the action may be pleaded *only* in those terms.

 The "name or likeness" formulation referred to in *Eastwood* originated not as an element of the right of publicity cause of action, but as a description of the types of cases in which the cause of action had been recognized.
-The source of this formulation is Prosser, *Privacy,* 48 Cal.L.Rev.
-383, 401-07 (1960), one of the earliest and most enduring articulations of the common law right of publicity cause of action.
-In looking at the case law to that point, Prosser recognized that right of publicity cases involved one of two basic factual scenarios: name appropriation, and picture or other likeness appropriation. *Id.* at 401-02, nn.
+The source of this formulation is Prosser,
+*Privacy,* 48 Cal.L.Rev.
+383, 401-07 (1960),
+one of the earliest and most enduring articulations of the common law right of publicity cause of action.
+In looking at the case law to that point,
+Prosser recognized that right of publicity cases involved one of two basic factual scenarios: name appropriation, and picture or other likeness appropriation. *Id.* at 401-02, nn.
 156-57.

 Even though Prosser focused on appropriations of name or likeness in discussing the right of publicity, he noted that "[i]t is not impossible that there might be appropriation of the plaintiff's identity, as by impersonation, without the use of either his name or his likeness, and that this would  be an invasion of his right of privacy." *Id.* At the time Prosser wrote, he noted however, that "[n]o such case appears to have arisen." *Id.*